alexjeffburke/evaldown/README.md

 };
 ```

-### Capturing evaluation results from the "console"
+### Capturing evaluation results from the console

-By default, the JavaScript code blocks in markdown files - which we
+By default, JavaScript code blocks found in markdown files - which
-refer to as `"snippets"` - are allowed to use return statements.
-The
+we refer to as _snippets_ - are allowed to use `return` statements.
-returned values will be rendered as an "output" block - an example of
+The returned values will be rendered as an output block - an example
-this is shown in the [authoring](#Authoring) section below.
+of this is shown in the [authoring](#Authoring) section below.

 In some cases, rather than capture the result you may wish to capture the
-stdout/stderr of a block - perhaps for a command that logs output when it
+logging output of a command, perhaps for code that emits messages when it
 finished or just an example that uses the console.

-Capturing from the console can be configured by adding a "outputCapture"
+Capturing from the console can be configured by adding an outputCapture
-key to the configuration object:
+key with a value of `"console"` to the configuration object:

 ```javascript
 module.exports = {